googlefonts/variable-components-spec/variable-components-spec.md

 strictly necessary.
 1. A Variable Component axis is not exposed to the user, and there is no need for “user coordinates”: the composite will only ever use “normalized coordinates” to specify a designspace location.
-Also: we don't consider `avar`-like functionality to be necessary here.
+Also: we don’t consider `avar`-like functionality to be necessary here.
 1. A Variable Component axis is internally always referenced by its axis index.
 The “axis tag” is completely irrelevant.
 (Axis tags are only used for user